ShreyansR/StoryBook/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## [Stori.io](https://storybookcc.herokuapp.com/): Create and share storybooks

-In the project directory, you can run:
+After cloning the repo, in the project directory, you can run:

+### `npm install`

+Installs all node modules required by the app in the package.json file.<br />
+This step must be repeated everytime a new module is added to the package.

 ### `npm start`